-However, opportunities were no more forthcoming as Boro’ scaled greater heights in 2011/2.
-A total of 19 starts and 13 appearances (with two goals thrown in) was an indication of Long’s transient place in the matchday squad.
-He was released in summer 2012, but is fondly remembered for everything he achieved at the Lamex.
+Chances were no more forthcoming as Boro’ scaled greater heights in 2011-2, however.
+A total of 19 starts and 13 appearances (with two goals thrown in) was a sign of his transient place in the squad.
+He was released in summer 2012, but remains fondly remembered for everything he achieved at the Lamex.

 Stats do not include expunged Chester City fixtures in 2009-10.